AngleProtocol/angle-docs/guides/app-guides/ha-positions.md

 Be careful when opening a position, updating and closing is locked for an hour.
 More info [here](/guides/app-guides/app-faq.md).
 {% endhint %}

+While your position is open, depending on the asset you are longing, it may automatically accrue ANGLE rewards.
+In all cases, once your perp is open, you own a leveraged position, meaning you can make leveraged gains if the price of the collateral you are longing increases with respect to that of the asset the stablecoin is pegged to, and leveraged losses if the price decreases.

 ![Perpetuals page](../../.gitbook/assets/open-perpetual.png)

 ## Updating a position

-If you have open positions, you might want to add or remove margin to some of them.
-Doing so will update your leverage and change your liquidation price.
+If you have open positions, you might want to add or remove margin to some of them to increase your leverage or protect yourself from a potential liquidation.
 There is no fee for updating the margin of a position.

 1. On the HA positions page, click on the `Modify Position` button.
 2. Enter an amount of collateral to add or remove from your position, or change its leverage.
 You can remove collateral up to reaching the max leverage allowed for the pair of the position.
 This max leverage can vary from x10 to x100 depending on the pair.